navapbc/platform-cli/README.md

 to see it in action.
 Then read the docs for how to apply it to existing projects and more.

+### Things to be aware of

+There are a few limitations or non-obvious things about the behavior of this tool that can cause you to hit issues.
+For brevity they won't be detailed here, but you can avoid the pitfalls by doing the following:

+1. Always run `nava-platform` from the root of your project directory
+   - For example: `nava-platform infra <install/update> <args> .` (`.` as the project argument)
+2. Always pass a relative path as `--template-uri` one directory up from the project and use the upstream repo name as the directory name for the local checkout of the template
+   - For example: `nava-platform infra <install/update> --template-uri ../template-infra .`

+This basically ensures that a consistent set of source paths get saved, with none of them being system-specific, so that things work consistently between CI and local systems.

 ## Development

 ### Setup